 Allstate offers discounts if you have multiple policies with them so if they already handle your auto insurance needs, consider them for your renters’ insurance too.

-If your apartment has a security system or fire alarm you can get a 15% and 5% discount respectively.
-Receive 5% off if you enroll in autopay, 25% off if your age 55 or older or retired, and up to 20% off for each year you don’t file any claims.
+If your apartment has a security system or fire alarm, you can get a 15% and 5% discount respectively.
+Receive 5% off if you enroll in autopay, 25% off if you’re age 55 or older or retired, and up to 20% off for each year you don’t file any claims.

 4. State Farm